Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 The collection of biometric data of third-country nationals concerned by the EES is mandatory.
 If the traveler refuses the collection of his biometric data, he will be refused entry into the Schengen territory.

-The data collected by the pre-registration devices is different if you have been previously registered in the EES system:
+The data collected by the pre-registration devices is different if you have previously been registered in the EES system:

-If you are unknown to the system
+You are unknown to EES

 • Name